Transport out of locally broken detailed balance: Summary

 \section{Summary}

-A simple model of local broken detailed balance giving rise to transport in an electronic conductor is presented.
+A simple model of locally broken detailed balance giving rise to transport in an electronic conductor is presented.
 A system of two metallic islands, one of which experiences a different temperature, can be interpreted as a mesoscopic analogue of transport in state-dependent diffusion at a single scatterer.
-Partitioning the conductor into an array of metallic islands allows for the local control of voltages and temperatures.
-The cooperative occurrance of a local temperature gradient and a Coulomb gap introduces a preferred direction for tunneling electrons.
-This asymmetry, which determines the sign of the current, can be furthermore tuned by means of gate voltages applied to each island.
-Broken detailed balance is of relevance e.g. for the investigation of the Jarzynski equality and fluctuation theorems~\cite{pekola,drag,gregory,detection,robert}, and can be detected in the full counting statistics~\cite{philipp}.
+Dividing the conductor in an array of metallic islands allows for the local control of voltages and temperatures.
+The cooperative occurrance of a local temperature difference and a Coulomb gap introduces a preferred direction for tunneling electrons.
+This asymmetry, which determines the sign of the current, can furthermore be tuned by means of gate voltages applied to each island.
+Broken detailed balance is of relevance e.g. for the investigation of the Jarzynski equality and fluctuation theorems~\cite{pekola,drag,gregory,spintronics,detection,robert}, and can be detected in higher-order cummulants of the full counting statistics of Coulomb-blockade systems~\cite{philipp}.

-The electron-hole asymmetry required for having a thermoelectric response is introduced by inhomogeneous tunneling charging energies.
+The electron-hole asymmetry required for having a thermoelectric response is introduced by inhomogeneous energy costs in the tunneling processes.
+This is the case of islands with different charging energies or which are modulated by gate voltages.
 Thus energy-dependence of the barriers is not necessary.
-The involved technology is within nowadays reach~\cite{pothier1992,lotkhov,limbach,timofeev,pekola,partanen_quantum_2016} and could readily be tested.
+The involved technology is within nowadays reach~\cite{pothier1992,lotkhov,limbach,timofeev,pekola,partanen_quantum_2016} and could readily be tested in an experiment.
 This proposal contributes to the field of interaction-induced thermoelectric properties~\cite{coulombgap,anna} and the control of thermal flows~\cite{ruokola,transistor} in low-dimensional metallic conductors.

 \begin{acknowledgement} I acknowledge Markus B\"uttiker and Jukka P. Pekola for discussions and comments on an earlier version of the results presented here.
-Work supported by the Spanish Ministerio de Econom\'ia y Competitividad via grant No. MAT2014-58241-P. I also thank the COST Action MP1209 ``Thermodynamics in the quantum regime". \end{acknowledgement}
+This work was supported by the Spanish Ministerio de Econom\'ia y Competitividad via grants No. MAT2014-58241-P, No. FIS2015-74472-JIN (AEI/FEDER/UE) and RYC-2016-20778.
+I also thank the COST Action MP1209 ``Thermodynamics in the quantum regime". \end{acknowledgement}